shubhamkapur/fmcg-supply-chain-weather-intelligence/README.md

-# FMCG Supply Chain-Weather Intelligence
+# FMCG Supply Chain Weather Intelligence

 Project Overview
 This project transforms raw historical weather data into a Strategic Decision Support System for FMCG operations in Australia.
 By analysing climate patterns, the dashboard provides actionable insights into logistics risk, storage integrity, and consumer demand triggers.